dotnet/runtime/src/libraries/System.Text.Json/src/PACKAGE.md

 Provides high-performance and low-allocating types that serialize objects to JavaScript Object Notation (JSON) text and deserialize JSON text to objects, with UTF-8 support built-in.
 Also provides types to read and write JSON text encoded as UTF-8, and to create an in-memory document object model (DOM), that is read-only, for random access of the JSON elements within a structured view of the data.

+## Key Features

+* High-performance reader and writer types for UTF-8 encoded JSON.
+* A fully-featured JSON serializer for .NET types using reflection or source generated contracts.
+* A high-performance read-only JSON DOM (JsonDocument) and a mutable DOM that interoperates with the serializer (JsonNode).
+* Built-in support for async serialization, including IAsyncEnumerable support.
+* Fully customizable contract model for serializable types.

 ## How to Use

 <!-- A compelling example on how to use this package with code, as well as any specific guidelines for when to use the package -->